-Currently in Australia with a Working Holiday Visa.
+I am currently in Australia on my 2nd Working Holiday Visa (subclass 417), valid until 10/03/2022.
 I’m from Switzerland.
 I’ve worked as a primary school teacher for the last 6 years and decided I needed a little break from the daily teaching life.
 I really enjoy travelling and I’ve been to a lot of different places before setting my foot in Australia.
 Volunteering is a great way to discover a country and it’s culture.
 I’d definitely say that I had more fun during my volunteer experiences then on my work-paid jobs.

-Music, running, hiking, outdoor activities, films, reading, piano, volleyball, skiing are among my hobbies.
+Running, hiking, bushwalking, outdoor activities, films, reading, piano, music, volleyball, skiing are among my hobbies.

 Looking forward to meet you !